 Savannah is a city known for her Southern charm, quaint squares and deep-rooted history.
 Sometimes, though, it’s nice to escape the urban setting and reconnect with the outdoors.
 Nature spots may seem few and far between here, but there a plenty of hidden gems where you can unplug.

 Savannah National Wildlife Refuge

 Immerse yourself in the fauna of the lowcountry at the Savannah National Wildlife Refuge.
-Established on the remains of an 18th Century rice plantation, the refuge is celebrating its 90th anniversary this year.
+Established on the remains of an 18th Century rice plantation, this nature escape is more than 90 years old.
 There are over 40 miles of trails and a driving loop where you can spot alligators lounging in the cool water and snakes hiding in the overgrowth on the trails.
 See more at www.fws.gov.

 Oatland Island Wildlife Center